setupProject calls a sequence of functions in this order:

 See setup.

 Optional.
-A vector of packages that must exist in the libPaths
+A vector of packages that must exist in the libPaths.

-, i.e., these will be installed, but
+This will be passed to Require::Install, i.e., these will be installed, but

 not attached to the search path.
-See also the require
+See also the require argument.
+To force skip

 of package installation (without assessing modules), set packages = NULL